Keycapsss/keycapsss-help-site/buildguide_en.md

 ## Use "Per Key" LED's without underglow LED's

-If you don't want to use the underglow function with the SK6812-Mini LED's, then bridget the solder pads on the following pictures with a small wire.
+If you don't want to use the underglow function with the WS2812 LED's, then bridget the solder pads on the following pictures with a small wire.

 ![Left half - bridge underglow](img/lily58l-bridge-underglow-1.png)

 ![Right half - bridge underglow](img/lily58l-bridge-underglow-2.png)

-++ctrl+alt+delete++